-- 3. Excuse from Instruction in Health: Upon written request of a parent, a pupil may be excused from any part of instruction in health which conflicts with the parent(s)' religious training or beliefs (including personal moral convictions).
+- Excuse from Instruction in Health: Upon written request of a parent, a pupil may be excused from any part of instruction in health which conflicts with the parent(s)' religious training or beliefs (including personal moral convictions).
 (Ed.
 Code, § 51240) - 4.
-Administration of Medication: Medication prescribed by a physician for a child may be administered during the school day by a registered nurse or other designated school personnel, or self-administered by the child if the medication is prescription auto-injectable epinephrine or prescription inhaled asthma medication, but only if the parent consents in writing and provides detailed written instructions from a physician, or a physician assistant

-- as specified by law.
+Administration of Medication: Medication prescribed by a physician or ordered by a physician assistant for a child may be administered during the school day by a registered nurse or other designated school personnel, or self-administered by the child if the medication is prescription auto-injectable epinephrine or prescription inhaled asthma medication, but only if the parent consents in writing and provides detailed written instructions from a physician, or a physician assistant as specified by law.
+In order for a child to carry and self-administer prescription auto-injectable epinephrine, the physician or physician assistant must also provide a written statement detailing the name of the medication, method, amount, and time schedules by which the medication is to be taken, and confirming that the pupil is able to self-administer auto-injectable epinephrine.
+Parents must also provide a release for the school nurse or designated school personnel to consult with the pupil's health care provider regarding questions that may arise with regard to the medication, and releasing the District and its personnel from civil liability if the self-administering pupil suffers an adverse reaction as a result of self-administering auto-injectable epinephrine.
 Forms for administering medication may be obtained from the school secretary.
 (Ed.
-Code, §§ 49423, 49423.1, 49423.5, 49480) - 5.
-Students on Medication: Parents are to notify the principal if their child is on a continuing medication regimen.
+Code, §§ 49423, 49423.1, 49423.5, 49480)

+- 5. Students on Medication: Parents are to notify the principal if their child is on a continuing medication regimen.
 This notification shall include the name of the medication being taken, the dosage, and the name of the supervising physician.
 With parental consent, the principal or school nurse may confer with the physician regarding possible effects of the drug, including symptoms of adverse side effects, omission or overdose and counsel with school personnel as deemed appropriate.
 (Ed.
 Code, § 49480) - 6.
-Immunizations: The District shall exclude from school any pupil who has not been immunized properly, unless the pupil is exempted from the immunization requirement pursuant to Health and Safety Code section 120370.
+Immunizations: The District shall exclude from school any pupil who has not been immunized properly, unless the pupil is exempted from the immunization requirement pursuant to Chapter 1 (commencing with section 120325) of part 2 of division 105 of the Health and Safety Code.
 The immunization exemption based on personal beliefs has been eliminated.
-(Health & Safety Code, § 120325) A student who, prior to January 1, 2016, submitted a letter or affidavit on file at the District, stating beliefs opposed to immunization, is permitted to enroll in that institution until the student enrolls in the next grade span.
+(Health & Saf.
+Code, § 120325) A student who, prior to January 1, 2016, submitted a letter or affidavit on file at the District, stating beliefs opposed to immunization, is permitted to enroll in that institution until the student enrolls in the next grade span.
 Grade span means: 1) birth to preschool; 2) kindergarten and grades 1 through 6, inclusive, including transitional kindergarten; and 3) grades 7 through 12, inclusive.
-On or after July 1, 2016, the District shall exclude from school for the first time or deny admittance or deny advancement to any student to the 7th grade unless the student has been immunized for his or her age as required by law.
-(Health & Safety Code, § 120335) A student may still be exempted from the immunization requirement based on medical condition or circumstances.
-A parent or guardian must file with the District a statement from a licensed physician saying that the immunization is not considered safe and is not recommended based upon the nature or duration of the medical condition or circumstances, including, but not limited to, the family medical history.
-(Health & Safety Code, § 120370)
+On or after July 1, 2016, the District shall exclude from school for the first time or deny admittance or deny advancement to any student to the 7th grade unless the student has been immunized for their age as required by law.
+(Health & Saf.
+Code, § 120335) A student may still be exempted from the immunization requirement based on medical condition or circumstances.
+A licensed physician or surgeon must transmit a completed medical exemption certification form from the California Department of Public Health directly to the local educational agency and the California Immunization Registry.
+The standardized medical exemption form shall be the only documentation of a medical exemption that shall be accepted by the District.
+(Health & Saf.
+Code, §§ 120370, 120372)